Kingstone CEO Art Ayris with veteran Kingstone artist Danny Bulanadi and his agent Frank Baldervarona

 Torpedo Number 6 came out of the blue as Kingstone neared the goal line in finishing the comprehensive graphic Bible.
 As they were about to start the book of Romans one of their top artists who had been with the company for three years quit, saying he didn’t want to do the Bible anymore.
 It was another serious delay as Ayris scrambled to find a suitable replacement but, as always, God provided.

-As the Bible released and just as Ayris began working on their multi-language app and website SuperBible.TV Torpedo Number 7 shuddered Ayris with news he had melanoma, resulting in facial surgery and a skin graft (we’ll forego the picture here!).
+As the Bible released and the company began working on their multi-language expansion Torpedo Number 7 landed with the news Ayris had melanoma, resulting in facial surgery and a skin graft (we’ll forego the picture here!).

-But neither the gale force winds of adversity nor the torpedoes of life stopped either Ayris or the Kingstone Bible.
+But neither the gale force winds of adversity nor the torpedoes of life stopped either Ayris or Kingstone.

-Ayris closes the story with a Scriptural reminder of Psalm 145:11-12, ‘They will tell of the glory of your kingdom and speak of your might, so that all people may know of your mighty acts and the glorious splendor of your kingdom.’
-“During the darkest of times I would cling to that Scripture and many others – and God saw us all the way through.
+Psalm 145:11-12, ‘They will tell of the glory of your kingdom and speak of your might, so that all people may know of your mighty acts and the glorious splendor of your kingdom.’
+“During the darkest and toughest times I would cling to that Scripture and many others – and God saw us all the way through.
 He is faithful.
-Kingstone is a testimony to that.”
+Kingstone is simply a testimony to God’s faithfulness.”